DafetiteOgaga/custom_commands/README.md

 <br>

 ## New
+   - gitignore lets your browse through your repository.
+Allowing you to either create and add or update your .gitignore file with the selected list of file(ys) and directory(ies)
    - requirement_txt command - to create, update and install the dependencies in the requirement.txt file
    - startproject creates a new django project
    - startapp creates a new django app within a django project